jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/about.md

 <h1> About Us</h1>

-<p style="text-align:center;">Beyond the Grave is a platform that focuses primarily on underground metal/hardcore bands <br>
+<p style="text-align:center;">Beyond the Grave is a platform that focuses primarily on promoting underground metal/hardcore bands <br>
 with a Christ-centered message or Christian members.</p>
 <style>
 h1{